Jeznar/GitRepo/Documentation/General_Notes.md

 Command line grep, how I hate to love you...

-To search my local repository, the following grep comamnd, run from the root of the repository file tree is useful:
+To search my local repository, the following grep command, run from the root of the repository file tree is useful:

 > grep -ri --include=\\*.js cool-thing .

 Elements of that:

 1. **-r** causes grep to descend the tree
-2. **-i** makes the serach case insensitive
+2. **-i** makes the search case insensitive
 1. **-include** limits the files that will be searched (to just .js in this case)
 1. **'COOL-THING'** string that will be searched for
 1. **.** is the location to begin the search